 This gene encodes a member of the transmembrane 4 superfamily, also known as the tetraspanin family.
 Tetraspanins are cell surface glycoproteins with four transmembrane domains that form multimeric complexes with other cell surface proteins.
 The encoded protein functions in many cellular processes including differentiation, adhesion, and signal transduction, and expression of this gene plays a critical role in the suppression of cancer cell motility and metastasis. [provided by RefSeq, Jan 2011]

 GeneCards Summary for CD9 Gene

 CD9 (CD9 Molecule) is a Protein Coding gene.
-Diseases associated with CD9 include Cytomegalovirus Retinitis and Diphtheria.
-Among its related pathways are HIV Life Cycle and Uptake and actions of bacterial toxins.
+Diseases associated with CD9 include Diphtheria and Human Immunodeficiency Virus Infectious Disease.
+Among its related pathways are Fertilization and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include integrin binding.
 An important paralog of this gene is TSPAN2.

 UniProtKB/Swiss-Prot Summary for CD9 Gene